-Other buildings of note are the Mozes en Aäronkerk (Moses & Aaron Church), Stopera city hall and Muziektheater (music theatre, home of the Dutch National Ballet and Opera).
+Other buildings of note are the Mozes en Aäronkerk (Moses & Aaron Church), Stopera City Hall and Dutch National Ballet and Opera.
 The Hermitage museum is a short stroll down the Amstel.

 Waterlooplein can be reached by trams 9/14 and the metro.